brujoand/vtcunit/README.md

 # lots of output
 Successfully built 59f1e8f42bf8

-$ docker run -it -v /Users/brujoand/src/vtcunit/tests/:/tests 59f1e8f42bf8
+$ docker run -it -v /Users/brujoand/src/vtcunit/varnish/:/etc/varnish 59f1e8f42bf8
     + /tests/a00000.vtc
     + /tests/a00001.vtc
     + /tests/a00002.vtc
 [Total] tests: 3 failures: 0 errors: 0 time: 0s
 ```
-Note that I've mounted a folder as /tests, this is where vtcunit will search for vtc files to test.
-The tests folder is mounted with read & write and should contain a tests.log and tests.xml after the run.
+The varnish folder is mounted with read & write and should contain test-reports/tests.xml after the run.
 The xml file is what your buildsystem will want to parse.
 It should look something like this:

 ```